-Anyone can find the right equipment to help them stay fit in the comfort of their own homes.
-With that said, not everyone has the ideal room for an extensive home gym set-up, in which case you want to invest in versatile and compact pieces like a medicine ball, compact barbell, and quality dumbbells.
+Anyone can find the right gym equipment to help them stay fit in the comfort of their own homes.
+With that said, not everyone has the ideal room for an extensive home gym, in which case you want to invest in versatile and compact pieces like a medicine ball, compact barbell, and quality dumbbells.
 If you’re starting to build your own gym with budget home gym equipment, the most convenient place to start is with resistance bands.
-These bands are a simple yet effective tool that you can use to exercise and build your muscles, as well as boost stamina and flexibility.
+These bands are a simple yet effective tool to use for exercise and building your muscles, boosting stamina and flexibility.
 It wouldn’t be a stretch (pun intended) to call them a “gym in a bag.”

 Exercise bands come in all kinds of shapes, colors, and resistance levels.
 The kinds of exercises you’ll be doing will affect which one is right for you.
 To make it easier to find your perfect match, we’ve gathered some of the best resistance bands for every kind of workout.
 Whether you’re looking to tone your triceps, increase your flexibility, or build strength over time, there’s a resistance band highly suited for you.

 If you’re not yet sure what you’ll be using your resistance bands for, but want to make sure all the bases are covered, look for a high-quality, complete set like this one from Tribe.
 The set comes with five color-coded bands at various resistance levels, two cushioned soft-grip handles, two soft ankle straps, and a door-safe anchor.
 Not only is this a great on-the-go option thanks to its waterproof carry bag but you can also configure the many pieces to tone your chest, abs, biceps, legs, glutes, and more.
 Target certain muscle groups with these bands to work on your upper and lower body.